 It’s no secret that the opioid epidemic is claiming lives faster than they can be saved.
 Despite the use of naloxone by citizens and emergency responders, there are still deaths every day.
-In Boone County, Missouri there was a 35% increase in opioid overdoses from 2015 to 2016.
+In Boone County, Missouri, there was a 35% increase in opioid overdoses from 2015 to 2016.
 Through the Opioid STR (State Targeted Response) Grant in Missouri, they have come up with the EPICC Program.
 It stands for Engaging Patients in Care Coordination this program helps those who are brought to emergency rooms for an opioid overdose to get into treatment programs.

 Opioid Overdose Program

 The initiative started as a 6-month pilot program in the St. Louis area; it did so well that the initiative is now being spread statewide.
-Between December 2016 and January 2018 there were 785 referrals to treatment that went through the EPICC Program.
+Between December 2016 and January 2018, there were 785 referrals to treatment that went through the EPICC program.
 This program takes a “medication first” approach.
 When patients come in for an overdose, they are given a dose of buprenorphine (Suboxone or Subutex) in the emergency room and a bridge prescription until they can get into treatment.

-Patients are then paired with a recovery coach in the hospital after the overdose.
+Patients are then paired with a recovery coach in the hospital after the opioid overdose.
 The peer recovery coaches are people in long-term recovery, meaning that they have been in the same position the patients are in.
-The peer recovery coaches are able to give the patients their experience strength and hope and to show the patients that there is a life after drugs and that recovery is possible.
-If the patient is interested in seeking substance abuse treatment, the person gets into a treatment center either that day or the next.
+The peer recovery coaches are able to give the patients their experience strength, hope and to show the patients that there is a life after drugs and that recovery is possible.
+If the patient is interested in seeking substance abuse treatment, the person gets into a treatment center either that day or the following.
 The peer recovery coach then continues to check in with the patient at regular intervals of 30 days, 3 months, and 6 months after the overdose or admittance into treatment.

-What Happens After the Overdose?
+What Happens After the Opioid Overdose?

 There are now multiple doctors at the hospital who can write prescriptions for buprenorphine.
 They have taken the waiver training to be able to prescribe buprenorphine; many hospitals couldn’t do this due to the training course for it.
-There are also several treatment centers that are now a part of the EPICC Program and each treatment center has peer recovery coaches.
+There are also several treatment centers that are now a part of the EPICC program and each treatment center has peer recovery coaches.
 The peer recovery coaches can assist those that aren’t yet working a 12-step program or who feel a 12-step program isn’t for them.
 It gives them hope that they can also come out on the other side of addiction.

 Why is Peer Support so Important?